ekopylova/OTU-clustering/README.md

 -------

 The benchmarking and analysis comparison can be executed using the following scripts (in given order).
-The user must edit all of file and directory paths in each script to follow their own directory structure.
+Scripts 1-12 require input arguments, all of which are defined in `launch_benchmark.sh`.

 0. Launch full benchmark (executes all scripts below): <br/>
 `OTU-clustering/shell_scripts/launch_benchmark.sh`<br/><br/>